ioBroker/dm-utils/README.md

 ### 2.0.2 (2026-01-28)

 - (@GermanBluefox) BREAKING: Admin/GUI must have version 9 (or higher) of `dm-gui-components`
-- (@GermanBluefox) Added types to update status of device directly from state
+- (@GermanBluefox) Added types to update the status of a device directly from the state
 - (@GermanBluefox) Added backend to GUI communication possibility
 - (@GermanBluefox) Added `dm:deviceInfo` command
 - (@GermanBluefox) Added `dm:deviceStatus` command